-Each of these markers I’ve discussed are pillars of our modern standard of living.
+Each of these markers is a pillar of our modern standard of living.
 In other words, you couldn’t live the awesome life you have today without them.

 When you understand where we’ve come from, only then you’ll grasp why we can’t just flip a switch.
 A proverbial switch that’ll solve all our world’s problems in an instant.

 Real-life isn’t a Hollywood movie!